archipel-network/archipel-core/doc/ud3tn_aap.md

 ### Connection establishment notice (WELCOME)

 This message is only sent by the server (µD3TN), once at the start of every connection.
 It communicates µD3TN's own EID without the agent ID.
-In the case of a `dtn` scheme EID, this comprises the first part of the EID before the slash.
+In the case of a `dtn` scheme EID, this comprises the first part of the EID including the slash.
 In the case of an `ipn` scheme EID, the service number is `0`.

 ```